pdevito3/craftsman/README.md

 ✅ DDD promoted entities (private setters, factory methods, associated fakers)

+✅ Huge permissions upgrade.
+Significantly simplified setup which resulted in a new library ([HeimGaurd](https://github.com/pdevito3/heimguard)) that can be used in any .NET project.

 🚧 Add Identity to Auth Server

-🚧 Better Role/Policy support

 🚧 BFF Scaffolding